glennsantos/js-google-calendar/README.md

 <script src="google-cal-events.min.js"></script>
 ```

-Now add the HTML tags wherever you want them on your page.
-You can change cal-past and cal-upcoming to whatever you like as long as you modify the upcomingSelector and pastSelector.
+Add the HTML tags wherever you want them on your page.
+You can change cal-past and cal-upcoming to whatever you like as long as you modify the upcomingSelector and pastSelector in the init function.
 The outer div isn't necessary for these to work.

 ```html
 <div class="cal">